-The Company issued the Bonds in order to fund to repurchase treasury stock.
+The Company issued the bonds in order to fund the repurchase of treasury stock.

 The Group enters into derivative transactions pursuant to the internal policy approved by the Board of Directors and reports the status of the derivative transactions once or more every half year to the Board of Directors.
 Furthermore, in order to reduce credit risks, the Group only conducts derivative transactions with highly rated financial institutions.